ionic-team/ionic-docs/docs/api/select.md

 By default, the select allows the user to select only one option.
 The alert interface presents users with a radio button styled list of options.
 The select component's value receives the value of the selected option's value.

+Keyboard interactions for single selection are described in the [Keyboard Interactions](#single-selection-1) section below.

 import SingleSelectionExample from '@site/static/usage/v7/select/basic/single-selection/index.md';

 <SingleSelectionExample />